wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 5. Shows the WYSIWYG CKEditor settings page where you can configure which buttons are used in CKEditor.
 6. Shows the WYSIWYG CKEditor with all the buttons enabled.
 7. Shows the WYSIWYG CKEditor where the maximum characters have been met.
 The character counter shows the limit has been reached by changing to red.
 The WYSIWYG CKEditor field does not allow more text to be entered when the limit has been reached.
+8. Shows the WYSIWYG CKEditor in the entry editor screen.

 == Frequently Asked Questions ==